alinealvim/alinealvim/README.md

 # Hey, I'm Aline 👋

-Product Manager in transition with 10+ years in communication and marketing, and technical training in information systems.
+Product Manager with 10+ years in communication and marketing, and technical training in information systems.

 I work at the intersection of **business**, **product** and **technology**,